genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 ### Response

-StatusCode `200` is detailed when successfully deleted, otherwise StatusCode `400*` with a collection of errors.
+StatusCode `200` is shown when successfully deleted; otherwise, StatusCode `400*` is shown with a collection of errors.

 ### CURL Example